☕ Coffee with Walnut Milk, Please!

 Eventually my daughter and I discovered pistachio milk and macadamia milk, which tasted good and felt richer.
 But then my daughter suggested we make our own nut milk at home.

 We didn't want to make cashew milk because it contains a lot of lectins.
 We tried pecan milk first but it tasted too watery.
-Then we tried walnut milk — and it was just right.
+Then we tried walnut milk and it was just right.
 Slightly sweet and nicely thick.
-We have been making this for half a year now and we are really happy with it.
+We have been making this for a while now and we are really happy with it.
+Here is how to make it:

 Walnut Milk